PeterNaydenov/dt-toolbox/README.md

  - [x] Fix: ExportAPI method `map` has `index` argument;
  - [ ] ExportAPI method `map` is not aware of 'root/'.
 Add 'root/' explicitly;
  - [ ] Warning: Very large files can cause 'stack overflow';
+ - [ ] Warning: ExportAPI method 'map' could break the app if callback function does not return a string;